Last updated: May 3, 2026

 |---|---|---|---|

-| MO-PTC circuit-breaker credit | Can reduce Missouri income tax or send a refund based on the real estate tax or rent you paid. | Statewide | Strict income, age/disability, and paperwork rules apply. |
+| MO-PTC circuit-breaker credit | Can reduce Missouri income tax or send a refund based on the real estate tax or rent you paid. | Statewide | Strict income, age, disability, and paperwork rules apply. |

-| Local senior property-tax freeze credit | Credits future increases above a base year on your homestead. | Only in counties or cities that adopted it | Not retroactive, and many levies can still rise. |
+| Local senior property-tax freeze credit | Credits future increases above a base year on your homestead. | Only in counties or cities that adopted it | Not retroactive, and parts of the bill can still rise. |

 | Homestead Preservation Act | Older state law meant to offset large tax increases for some homeowners. | State law still exists | Official county guidance says it is not funded at this time. |